 Non-Executive Directors have service contracts with Dragon Mountain Gold Limited providing a salary of \$35,000 per annum paid monthly unless they contract their services through a private company in which case no Superannuation Guarantee is payable.
-Directors based in Australia are paid Superannuation Guarantee at a rate of 10.5%.
-Directors who contract their services through a private company do not receive Superannuation Guarantee payments.
+Directors based in Australia are paid Superannuation Guarantee at a rate of 11%.
 There are no notice periods or termination payments provided under the contracts.